VaradM-17/Hibernate-Associations/README.md

 <h1>Hibernate Association Mappings</h1>

-<p>This project demonstrates different types of Hibernate association mappings in Java using annotations.
+<p>This Repository demonstrates different types of Hibernate association mappings in Java using annotations.
 Each association type is explained with examples of how it’s typically used in applications.</p>

 <h2>Association Types</h2>